smorad/um_cisc_7026/lecture_9_autoencoders.typ

   *Answer:* 3000 GB #pause

-  Fortunately, very talented engineers created the H.264 video codec #pause
+  But if you download films, you know they are smaller than 3 TB #pause

-  H.264 MPEG-AVC *encoder* transforms videos into a more compact representation
+  Today, we use the H.264 video *encoder* to transform videos into a more compact representation ]

-]